How to recognise economic harm

 Economic harm can take form in all shapes and sizes.
 It can easily go unnoticed to begin with.

-Below are some examples of things that may cause concern.
+Below are some examples that may cause concern.
 Individually these may mean very little, however several together can show a pattern of behaviour that indicates economic harm may be occurring:

 How to spot it when you’re not involved